Myf Warhurst

-Myfanwy Warhurst (/mɪfænwiː/, born May 29, 1973) is an Australian radio announcer and television personality, best known for her work at Triple J radio station and on ABC Television's long-running music-themed quiz show Spicks and Specks. she has an ongoing role as Australia's commentator for the Eurovision Song Contest alongside Joel Creasey, and as co-host of the weekly podcast Bang On.
+Myfanwy Warhurst (/mɪfænwiː/, born 29 May 1974) is an Australian radio announcer and television personality, best known for her work at Triple J radio station and on ABC Television's long-running music-themed quiz show Spicks and Specks.
+From 2017 to 2024 she served as Australia's commentator for the Eurovision Song Contest alongside Joel Creasey, and as co-host of the weekly podcast Bang On.
 She also provides the voices of Aunt Trixie and Indy's Mum in the Australian animated show Bluey.

 Early life

-Warhurst was born in Portland, Victoria, in 1973.
-She has three older brothers named Kit and Andre.
+Warhurst was born in Portland, Victoria, in 1974.
+She has three older brothers named, Shaun, Kit and Andre.
+Brother Shaun had a significant role in initially encouraging her interests ultimately leading her into the industry.
 Kit plays drums in the band Rocket Science.
 Warhurst's family moved to Donald in central Victoria when she was a child, then to Red Cliffs in northwest Victoria when she was eight years old.
+Warhurst studied Music and Fine Arts at Melbourne University.

 Career

 Before her career as a radio announcer and TV personality, Warhurst was editor-in-chief of Melbourne street press Inpress.